-Philip Eisenbeiss has been living in Hong Kong for the past 20 years, where he has been working as a banker and financial headhunter.
-After extended training as an opera singer, he started his career in journalism.
+PHILIP EISENBEISS has been living in Hong Kong for the past 20 years working as a banker and financial headhunter.
+He started his career in journalism and trained as an opera singer, a career he wisely abandoned.
+He holds degree in history and international relations from Columbia Univeristy.